ONLINE HELP

 The windows correspond to the Views of MVP.

-The generated code is free and it can be adapted according to the requirements: it is the generation of the basic application skeleton.
+The generated code is freely and fully adaptable to your needs: it's the generation of a basic application skeleton.

-Caution: This development mode uses OOP: it requires a good knowledge of these concepts.
+Caution: This development mode uses OOP: it's mandatory to master its concepts..
 This development mode is an advanced development mode.

 AndroidiPhone/iPadMac Catalyst The MVP RAD is not available.
 An example with the different classes to build an MVP application is available.